freedomcombination/fc-projects/packages/config-payload/src/blocks/step-by-step-block-guide.md

 ## Preparation

-There are already many ready-to-use components in the `components` folder.
+There are already many ready-to-use components in the `packages\ui\src\components` folder.
 When developing a new component, following a few steps will help you easily integrate it into the Payload system.

 ---